ertyseidohl/computing-etymologies/index.md

 > These two clear and distinctive definitions conform reasonably with traditional usage.
 Contrast them with the corresponding definitions from The New International Webster’s Pocket Computer Dictionary of the English Language (Trident Press International, Naples, Fla., 1998, ISBN 1-888777-54-0):
 > * **Data.** (sing. datum) Information, as that processed by a computer.
 > * **Information.** Any data that can be stored, retrieved, and manipulated by a computer.
 > These latter definitions are even murkier than the book’s title.
 Completely confused, they conflict with the words’ traditional usage.
 Although the worse dictionaries typically maul these definitions, the better dictionaries treat them almost as roughly.
+(Holmes, 2001)

 Sources